pact-foundation/pact-jvm/provider/junit5/README.md

 Sometimes you may need to add things to the requests that can't be persisted in a pact file.
 Examples of these would be authentication tokens, which have a small life span.
-The Http and Https test targets support injecting the request that will executed into the test template method (of type `org.apache.http.HttpRequest`).
+The Http and Https test targets support injecting the request that will executed into the test template method (of type `org.apache.http.HttpRequest` for versions 4.2.x and before, `org.apache.hc.core5.http.HttpRequest` for versions 4.3.0+).
 You can then add things to the request before calling the `verifyInteraction()` method.

 For example to add a header: